eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 $ sudo apt install can-utils
 ```

-2. Check that at least python version 3 is installed
+2. Check that at least Python version 3.8 is installed

 ```console
 $ python -V